Skip to main content

 Frequently Asked Questions

-PIGFACE is a shooter game.
+PIGFACE is a tactical shooter game with horror and violence themes.

 PIGFACE is available on PC and Windows.